danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 The sea is in the seaside path.
 The sea is scenery.
 The description is "The sea is quite a ways away for a path to be called The Seaside Path, but you didn't name it, did you?
 Even from here you can see it's not really a sea but some kind of sound or bay."

 TLOUV is a room.
 "You are in the The Land of Unlaunched Vessels.
-You stand near the edge of the bay, and there is a vessel moored here with thick and aged ropes.
+You stand near the edge of the bay, and there is a vessel moored here with thick and aged ropes tied to a bollard.
 The Hopeful Path leads backward towards The Land of Unrealized Possibilities, a place you're not sure you want to be."
 TLOUV is north of the seaside path.
 The printed name of TLOUV is "The Land of Unlaunched Vessels"

 The ropes are in TLOUV.
 The ropes are scenery.
 The description is "The ropes are weathered but sturdy, with crusty barnacles aplenty.
 They are tied with odd-looking knots to a giant metal bollard bolted to a cement retaining wall."
+The knots are in TLOUV.
+The knots are scenery.
+The knots are a closed container.
+The description is "They're not knots you'd recognize.
+They seem needlessly complicated."
+Understand "knot" as the knots.
+Understand "untie [something]" as opening.
+Instead of opening the knots, say "As you begin to work on the knots, the hippie seaperson looks quizzically at you for a moment, to see if you know the art of deciphering such a thing.
+After watching you pull at them ineffectually for a few minutes, she loses interest.
+You can barely move the heavy rope."

 The barnacles are in TLOUV.
 The barnacles are scenery.
 The description is "Those damn things will grow on anything that touches the water a lot."